brandur/org/drafts/qe.md

 As QE3 continues to demonstrate that its nickname of QE-Infinity is well-deserved, it's increasingly important that the general public understands how it works and is able to grasp its long term consequences on the financial system.
-Is Bernanke actually printing $85 billion a month?
+Is Yellen actually printing $85 billion a month [1]?
 Does that mean I'll be paying $100 for a loaf of bread by 2020?
 Looking around the web, I was abhored by just how difficult it was to find an explanation of the precise mechanics of QE; even the Fed itself [assures us that it's not printing](http://www.federalreserve.gov/faqs/money_12853.htm), but then proceeds to gloss over the details.

 What follows is my attempt to explain QE in the simple and pragmatic style of the technical blog posts that I've read over the years (thus "for hackers").
 Keep in mind that I'm an enthusiast but not an expert, and [welcome feedback and corrections](mailto:brandur@brandur.org).